2025 Annual Report

 Amplifying effective messaging, innovative approaches, and best practices for public health

-In 2025, our Dialogue4Health platform hosted 17 events highlighting trending public health issues including overdose prevention, messaging strategies, and the role of artificial intelligence.
+In 2025, our Dialogue4Health platform hosted 16 events highlighting trending issues including overdose prevention, messaging strategies, and emergent issues such as the role of artificial intelligence in public health.

 Through partnerships with PHI and its programs, the Dialogue4Health platform amplfies the reach and impact of important public health information.
-A two-part series on artifical intelligence in public health, produced in partnership with PHI, drew 748 attendees, and two Web Forums on strategic messaging, produced in partnership with Frameworks Institute, drew 1,214 attendees.
+A two-part series on artifical intelligence in public health, produced in partnership with PHI, drew nearly 1,700 registrants.

 Learn more about our programs and initiatives